-What makes ICE almost unique is its dual French and English streams, giving families the option to have their children continue under the French national curriculum in the French stream or the IB curriculum for the International stream.
-The French stream aims to provide a truly bi-lingual curriculum.
 This is a smart move, with the other French-speaking schools offering distinctly less choice, although a bi-lingual programme within the IB curriculum is offered at the Swiss International School in Dubai.

 All the teachers teach in their own native language in the two streams.
 All French-speaking teachers have been employed directly from France, whilst English-speakers are from the UK, US and Ireland.
 There is also a strong focus on Arabic – particularly since many children are from native Arabic speaking backgrounds.